 Paired FDD assignments with fixed duplex;

-FDD channels paired either in each single band or in cross-band pairing, or both contemporarily;
+FDD channels paired either in each single band or in cross-band pairing, or both contemporarily.

-Basic channels arrangements are made by the continuous raster of individual 250 MHz channels described in Annex 3;
+Basic channels arrangements are made by the continuous raster of individual 250 MHz channels described in ANNEX 3;

-Channels of larger size are obtained through aggregation of individual 250 MHz channels according the arrangements shown in: Figure A.4.1 (applicable, for what concerns FDD systems, when the bands 71-76 GHz and 81-86 GHz are separately used providing paired channels bandwidths from 250 MHz to 2 250 MHz with duplex spacing 2 500 MHz).
-Figure A.4.2 (applicable, for what concerns FDD systems, when the bands 71-76 GHz and 81-86 GHz are jointly used providing paired channels bandwidths from 250 MHz to 4 500 MHz with duplex spacing 10 GHz.
-Figure A.4.3 (applicable, for what concerns FDD systems, when the bands 74-76 GHz and 84-86 GHz are jointly used providing paired channels bandwidths from 250 MHz to 1 750 MHz with duplex spacing 10 GHz.
+Channels of larger size are obtained through aggregation of individual 250 MHz channels according the arrangements shown in: Figure 3 applicable, for what concerns FDD systems, when the bands 71-76 GHz and 81-86 GHz are jointly used providing paired channels bandwidths from 250 MHz to 4 500 MHz with duplex spacing 10 GHz (see note).
+Figure 4 applicable, for what concerns FDD systems, as alternative to Figure 3, when the smaller channels, residual of larger channels arrangements are concentrated in the upper parts of the paired bands facilitating, when necessary, compatibility/segmentation among FDD/TDD or PP/PMP applications Figure 5 applicable, for what concerns FDD systems, when the bands 74-76 GHz and 84-86 GHz are jointly used providing paired channels bandwidths from 250 MHz to 1 750 MHz with duplex spacing 10 GHz.

 When desirable for accommodating smaller channels, administrations may provide a number of channel bandwidths of 62.5 MHz and 125 MHz by subdividing one or more 250 MHz channel.
-Figure A.4.4 shows an example of an actual arrangement.
+Figure 6 shows an example of an actual arrangement.

+Note: This arrangement in Figure 3 was intended for compatibility to older (and no longer recommended) single bands FDD arrangements with Duplex separation of 2.5 GHz; therefore, it is not preferred for new networks deployments.
+The contoured zone in Figure 3 represents the portion of channel arrangement differing from that of Figure 4.

+Figure 3: Channel positions for TDD and FDD applications

+Figure 4: Channel positions for TDD and FDD applications

-Fig. A4.1: Channel positions for TDD and single-band FDD applications (Fixed duplex for all channels)
+Figure 5: Channel positions for TDD and cross-bands FDD applications

-Fig. A4.3: Channel positions for TDD and cross-bands FDD applications (Limited to 74-76 GHz and 84-86 GHz bands)
+(Limited to 74-76 GHz and 84-86 GHz bands)

-(*) Channels can be provided independently in 71-76 GHz and/or 81-86 GHz bands.

-(**) Channels are provided in both 71-76 GHz (or 74-76 GHz) and 81-86 GHz (or 84-86 GHz) bands
+Figure 6: Example of subdivision of contiguous 250 MHz individual channels into 62.5 MHz and 125 MHz channels

-Note: This example is tailored for the numbering scheme of the uppermost 250 MHz individual channels (including the special case of the unpaired channel 10 in the channel arrangement of Figure A4.1).
+Note: This example is tailored for the numbering scheme of the uppermost 250 MHz individual channels (including the special case of the unpaired channel 10 in the channel arrangement of Figure 3).
 The numbering scheme for the actually desired set of contiguous 250 MHz individual channels may be similarly derived

-Fig. A4.4: Example of subdivision of contiguous 250 MHz individual channels into 62.5 MHz and 125 MHz channels

 EXAMPLE OF TECHNICAL BACKGROUND FOR IMPLEMENTING A SELF-COORDINATION APPROACH FOR PP FS (INCLUDING FLANE)

 To assist the planning of PP Fixed links, self-coordination approach, similar to the “light licensing”, described in ECC Report 80, can be considered.
 Such regimes do not mean “licence exempt” use, but rather using a simplified set of conventional licensing mechanisms and attributes within the scope decided by administration.
 This planning is delegated to the licensee.